Skip to main content

 In our world view of robotics there are roughly 4 main categories of perception:

 MoveIt Pro no longer ships with examples of classic computer vision, due to the rapidly evolving AI landscape.
 However we do ship with many examples of the other three approaches to perception.
-We will demonstrate these in the following sections:
+We will introduce each individually and then put it all together in an Objective that fuses ICP with ML to pick up bottles in a loop.

 Fiducial Marker Detection with AprilTags

-In this exercise we will build a new application that will use AprilTags to detect and stack blocks.
+In this exercise we will build a new Objective that uses AprilTags to detect a medicine bottle by the tag on its cap and pick it up.

 info